AmbiqAI/neuralSPOT/docs/ai_at_ambiq.md

 # AI and Ambiq

-Ambiq specializes in ultra-low-power SoC's designed to make intelligent battery-powered endpoint solutions a reality.
-These days, just about every endpoint device incorporates AI features, including anomaly detection, speech-driven user interfaces, audio event detection and classification, and health monitoring.
+[Ambiq](https://ambiq.com) specializes [in ultra-low-power SoCs](https://ambiq.com/apollo4-plus/) designed to make intelligent battery-powered endpoint solutions a reality.
+These days, just about every endpoint device incorporates AI features, including fitness activity recognition, speech-driven user interfaces, audio event detection, health monitoring, and more.

 Ambiq's [ultra low power, high-performance](https://github.com/AmbiqAI/MLPerfTiny/blob/main/docs/benchmark_results.md) platforms are ideal for implementing this class of AI features, and we at Ambiq are dedicated to making implementation as easy as possible by offering developer-centric toolkits, software libraries, and reference models to accelerate AI feature development.